andybalholm/redwood/starlark.md

 - `action`: a string indicating what action Redwood will take for the request.

 - `possible_actions`: a tuple of strings, listing the values that may be assigned to `action`.

-There are methods to get and set the response’s HTTP headers:

-- `header("Content-Type")` returns the value of the Content-Type header.

-- `set_header(content_type="text/html")` sets the Content-Type header to "text/html".
-  Note that underscores are used instead of hyphens in the header name, to make the syntax work for keyword parameters.
-  Multiple headers may be set at once.

-- `delete_header("Content-Type")` removes the Content-Type header.
-  Multiple headers may be deleted at once.

 Other methods of `Response`: